b-gebken/experiments-on-bundling-for-higher-order-cutting-plane-models/README.md

 3. If $f(\bar{z}) < f(x^{j })$ then set $x^j = \bar{z}$.
 4. Increase $j$ and go to 1.

-The following figure show the results when applying this scheme to the above examples.
+The following figures show the results when applying this scheme to the above examples.
 (The trust-region subproblems are solved via the Matlab interface mexIPOPT (https://github.com/ebertolazzi/mexIPOPT) of IPOPT (https://github.com/coin-or/Ipopt).)
 A circle around an iterate indicates that the corresponding point was computed using the problem (3.4) of [1] (see Step 3 above).
 As expected, we see that for $j$ large enough, superlinear steps are performed successfully.

 <p>
   <img src="Example_LW2019_84/plot_DGS_hybrid.png" height="250" />